-- A. Each DPS JCPC-funded program shall develop a training and development plan for all staff and volunteers that meets the requirements unique to their program type and service being delivered.
-At a minimum, the plan shall include the following: - Programs must present its staff and volunteers with job appropriate orientation and training within thirty (30) days of employment to include policies, procedures, rules, and regulations of the program and DPS JCPC policies.
-Written documentation of the program orientation and training on policies must be available to the JCPC and DPS upon request. - Programs must offer training opportunities that will aid in the ongoing development of service-specific skills and knowledge of the staff and volunteers.
-Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - 3.
+- A. Each program shall develop a training and development plan for all staff and volunteers that meets the requirements unique to their program type and service being delivered.
+At a minimum, the plan shall include the following: - Job appropriate orientation and training within thirty (30) days of employment/volunteering to include policies, procedures, rules, and regulations of the program and DPS JCPC policies.
+Written documentation of the program orientation and training on policies must be available to the JCPC and DPS upon request. - 2.
+Programs must offer training opportunities (i.e., internal, in-person and/or online) that will lead to continued personal and professional development. - 3.
+Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - 4.
 Programs providing treatment services shall employ staff who are eligible by degree or credential to provide such treatment, or who receive clinical supervision by someone who is eligible to provide such treatment.
-All professional and volunteer staff members who lead program activities that require special skills or certification must be trained in the skills necessary for each particular activity. - Direct service staff shall participate annually in at least twelve (12) hours of professional continuing education in an area related to the service type provided. - 5.
+All professional and volunteer staff members who lead program activities that require special skills or certification must be trained in the skills necessary for each particular activity. - 5.
+Direct service staff shall participate annually in at least twelve (12) hours of training in an area related to the service type provided, including at a minimum, basic interaction skills relating to juveniles. - 6.
 Persons identified as foster parents, or a specialized foster care program must be recruited, screened, and trained.
 Specialized foster care programs shall provide after-hours access to a social worker or mental health worker for the benefit of the foster parents and foster children.
 A formal, structured training program shall be provided, consistent with the treatment model being implemented and in addition to training afforded as part of licensure requirements, consisting of a minimum of sixteen (16) hours annually.
-Training shall include, at a minimum:
+Training shall include, at a minimum: - a.

-- a.
 Child development; - b.
 Psychiatric diagnoses as related to childhood disorders; - c.
 Family preservation; - d.
-Impact of a foster child's placement on the foster family, particularly their children; - e.
+Impact of a foster child's placement on the foster family, particularly their children: - e.
 Parent effectiveness training; - f.
-Conflict resolution and anger management; - g.
+Conflict resolution and anger management;

+- PRECENT PROJECT PROJECT - g.
 Behavior management skills; and - h.
-Communication skills training. - B. Continuing Training for Specialized Foster Care Parents: As part of the annual application for DPS JCPC funds, specialized foster care programs must submit a schedule to the Area Office for foster parent continuing training.
+Communication skills training. - B. Continuing Training for Specialized Foster Care Parents: As part of the annual application for funds, specialized foster care programs must submit a schedule to the DPS Area Office assigned to that county for foster parent continuing training.
 The annual schedule must include: - 1.
 Name of the trainer(s); - 2.
 The date(s) on which the training will occur; - 3.
 Name(s) of participant(s); and - 4.
 The specific knowledge and skills to be emphasized at each scheduled training. - C. Specific staff responsible for recruiting, licensing, and arranging for initial and continuation training of specialized foster parents shall be identified in the program agreement. - D. Where other licensing agencies have adopted more restrictive standards, the most restrictive standard and/or policy shall take precedence.